open-pages-org/LatchyProbe/Macros/README.md

 - SET_PROBE
 - CYCLE_PROBE

-## Macro to prepare the probe ready for use
+## Macro PROBE_EXTEND to prepare the probe ready for use
 This will initiate all steps needed to use the probe.
 ```PROBE_EXTEND
 [gcode_macro PROBE_EXTEND]